 CORPHEDRA (ephedrine sulfate) by Pfizer is α- and ß adrenergic receptors and indirectly causes the release of norepinephrine from sympathetic neurons.
-Approved for allergic rhinitis.
 First approved in 2017.

-CORPHEDRA is an intravenous ephedrine sulfate solution approved by Pfizer in 2017 for allergic rhinitis.
-It works by activating α- and β-adrenergic receptors and indirectly releasing norepinephrine from sympathetic neurons, producing pressor effects through increases in arterial pressure, cardiac output, and peripheral resistance.
-This is a small-molecule sympathomimetic agent with systemic hemodynamic activity.
+CORPHEDRA is an intravenous ephedrine sulfate solution approved in 2017 for management of hypotension, primarily in perioperative and critical care settings.
+It works through dual α- and β-adrenergic receptor activation and indirect norepinephrine release from sympathetic neurons, increasing arterial pressure, cardiac output, and peripheral resistance.
+The product is currently at peak commercial lifecycle under Pfizer sponsorship.

 α- and ß adrenergic receptors and indirectly causes the release of norepinephrine from sympathetic neurons.
 Pressor effects by direct alpha- and beta-adrenergic receptor activation are mediated by increases in arterial pressures, cardiac output, and peripheral resistance.
 Indirect adrenergic…